BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Experiments

 The traditional ORB-SLAM3 method fails completely on NCLT due to feature tracking loss in high-jitter environments and suffers from severe scale drift on Oxford with numerous dynamic objects, highlighting the inherent challenges of these datasets.
 Among perspective view methods, those requiring auxiliary supervision signals (TartanVO, DF-VO, DROID-SLAM, DPVO) introduce additional complexity in data collection and system deployment, while DeepVO, which uses pose-only supervision like our method, demonstrates inferior performance compared to BEV-based approaches.

 Within BEV methods, our approach provides denser supervision compared to BEV-ODOM and offers more flexible constraints compared to BEV-DWPVO's solver while incorporating PV branch information through correlation-based fusion.
-This leads to notable improvements with RTE reductions of 42.21\% and 33.53\% over existing BEV-based methods that rely solely on 3-DoF motion modeling and pose supervision, and RRE reductions of 39.38\% and 23.31\%, respectively.
+This leads to notable improvements over BEV-DWPVO, with RTE reductions of 42.21\% on NCLT and 33.53\% on Oxford, and RRE reductions of 39.38\% and 23.31\% on the two datasets, respectively.